walkamongus/puppet-harbor/README.md

 It is possible to create projects using the 'harbor_project' resource.
 You can also manage user membership in projects, and control whether projects are public or private at creation time:
 ```
   harbor_project { 'my-project':
     ensure        => present,
     public        => 'true',
     members       => ['bob', 'alice'],
+    member_groups => ['This Team', 'That Team'],
   }
 ```
-All members will be created as 'Developers' giving them full Read and Write access to the project and its associated repositories.
+All members and member groups will be created as 'Developers' giving them full Read and Write access to the project and its associated repositories.

 See 'Limitations' below.